theodoreguillet/guizia/README.md

-# Guiziai Generator Service
+# Guizia Generator Service

 ## Project Description

-Guiziai Generator Service is a web service that generates personalized raccoon images based on a user's Twitter profile.
+Guizia Generator Service is a web service that generates personalized raccoon images based on a user's Twitter profile.
 This service leverages GPT-4 for text processing, stable diffusion and FLUX for image generation.

 ## Project Structure

 ```
-guiziai-generator-service/
+guizia-generator-service/
 ├── .dockerignore
 ├── .env.exemple
 ├── .gitignore